DHTMLX/docs-suite/docs/grid/features.md

 ## API reference

-In this section you can find out corresponding references of Form and Form controls API.
+In this section you can find out corresponding references of Grid API.

-### Form API

 | Topic                                                       | Description                                                      |
 | ----------------------------------------------------------- | ---------------------------------------------------------------- |